Page 1: Biography

 Ngati Raukawa; singer, carver, artist

-This biography, written by Beryl Te Wiata, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Beryl Te Wiata, was first published in the Dictionary of New Zealand Biography in 2000.

 Inia Morehu Tauhia Watene Iarahi Waihurihia Te Wiata (originally Te Iwiata) was born in Otaki on 10 June 1915 to Watene Te Wiata and his wife, Constance Helena Johnson, also known as Kone (Connie) Papi Nikora.
 His father was of Maori–Scots descent with affiliations to Ngati Raukawa; his mother was of Swedish descent.
 After Watene Te Wiata died in the influenza epidemic of 1918, Inia’s mother had a struggle to make ends meet by taking in washing, cleaning offices and doing housework.
 When Inia was eight she married Paneta Te Waaka Naihi, also known as Barnet Waaka.
 Inia was then sent to live with Rakate and Pairoroku Rikihana, relations of his father.

 They were market gardeners and before and after school Inia had to pick vegetables, milk cows, do household chores and collect and chop driftwood from the beach.
 Mihi, the Rikihanas’ daughter, brought the children up, and took a strong interest in teaching music to her charges.
 Inia attended Otaki primary school and Otaki Native College.
 Pairoroku was well-versed in Maoritanga, and noting Inia’s keen interest in the subject singled him out as worthy of learning whakapapa.
 Inia had grown up speaking Maori, but at primary school was to learn and speak in English only.